mendix/docs/content/en/docs/appstore/modules/sap/sap-odata-connector.md

 1. Edit the microflow which you want to run as a task using the Task Queue.
 2. From the **Toolbox**, drag a **Set Task Queue Processing** action into your microflow.
 3. Position the **Set Task Queue Processing** action before any OData action calls, as show in the following figure.
-You only need one **Set Task Queue Processing** action per microflow, even if the microflow contains multiple OData action calls.
+You only need one **Set Task Queue Processing** action per task, even if the task contains multiple OData action calls.

     {{< figure src="/attachments/appstore/modules/sap-odata-connector/task-queue.png" class="no-border" >}}